jbrazf/lver_eos/README.md

 # lver_eos

-This is a repo containing 3D design files and firmware for a 44 key split keyboard based on the [scotto44](https://scottokeebs.com/blogs/keyboards/scotto44-handwired-keyboard).
+This is a repo containing 3D design files and firmware for ***EOS*** a 44 key split keyboard based on the [scotto44](https://scottokeebs.com/blogs/keyboards/scotto44-handwired-keyboard).

 ## Images